 |Security group creation||ITS may create security groups that can be used by other members of the U-M W2k forest.
 OU administrators can also create security groups to allow access to resource with their OU.|

 |Application services||Each OU can provide application services as needed.|

 Active Directory user objects in the "UMROOT" People OU are created and updated from equivalent user entries in the MCommunity Directory.
 This is a one-way process, from the MCommunity Directory to Active Directory.
-This process is described in these two presentations:

 Active Directory Privacy Issues

 A number of users in the MCommunity Directory have designated their directory entries as "private."
 Corresponding AD user objects, created in the People OU of the UMROOT domain, will also be private.
 Private Active Directory user objects are created as "minimal" accounts.
 Like other user objects created in the People OU of the UMROOT domain, private user objects are created with a U-M uniqname.
 For private users, however, no other personal attributes are created.
 For instance, name and telephone numbers attributes are not included for AD private users.
 Additionally, each private user object includes a U-M specific attribute, "umichadHidePersonalInfo", which is set to a value of "TRUE".